wp-plugins/tickera-event-ticketing-system/readme.txt

 Plugin Name: Tickera
 Author: Tickera.com

+= 3.1.7 =
+- Fixed issue with ticket sold count displayed in orders table
+- Fixed issue with custom forms add-on
+- Added new hooks for developers (tc_2d_code_params)

 = 3.1.6.9 =
 - Fixed issues with Custom Forms on the front (cart page) in Firefox